tadax/glcic/README.md

 ```

-# Supplementation
+# Approach

 This implementation uses 128x128 images as training data unlike paper.
 So the both discriminators have 1 conv layer fewer;
 that is, the local and global discriminator have 4 and 5 conv layers, respectively.

-I trained the GLCIC model using 5434 face images collected from the Internet.
+I trained the GLCIC model using 5,434 face images collected from the Internet.
 The paper says the training should be split into three phases, but I skipped the second step.
 The completion network is trained with the MSE loss for 100 interatinos;
 then both the completion network and discriminator are trained to reach the total of 400 iterations.